Christmas Themed Miniature Bases | Free STLs with Painting Guide

 I wanted festive bases for a holiday painting project.
-Couldn’t find exactly what I wanted online, so I opened up Blender and made my own.
-These are the first five designs — simple, printable, and free.
+Couldn’t find exactly what I wanted online, so I opened up Blender and learned how to make my own.
+These are the first five designs I created from sculpt, to print, to paint.
+They’re simple, printable, and best of all free.

 The Designs